-That the attached MRMPO Fiscal Year 2018-19 Unified Planning Work Program is hereby adopted, and the Rogue Valley Council of Governments is hereby requested to prepare and submit the documents required to secure the funding identified in the UPWP for the MRMPO activities, and
+That the attached MRMPO Fiscal Year 2019-20 Unified Planning Work Program is hereby adopted, and the Rogue Valley Council of Governments is hereby requested to prepare and submit the documents required to secure the funding identified in the UPWP for the MRMPO activities, and

-That the RVCOG Resolution No. 2013-1 delegating responsibilities to the MRMPO for carrying out the federal transportation planning requirements under 23 USC Sec 134 and 49 USC Sec 5303 (UPWP Exhibit B), and the MRMPO Self-Certification (Exhibit C) have been reviewed by the MRMPO Policy Committee and are affirmed as included in the UPWP.
+That the RVCOG Resolution No. 2013-1 delegating responsibilities to the MRMPO for carrying out the federal transportation planning requirements under 23 USC Sec 134 and 49 USC Sec 5303 (UPWP Exhibit B) has been reviewed by the MRMPO Policy Committee and are affirmed as included in the UPWP.

-ADOPTED by the Policy Committee of the Middle Rogue Metropolitan Planning Organization on the 19th day of April 2018.
+ADOPTED by the Policy Committee of the Middle Rogue Metropolitan Planning Organization on the 18th day of April 2019.

-Darin Fowler MRMPO Policy Committee Chair
+Valarie Lovelace MRMPO Policy Committee Chair